mgoblin/rust_rest_example/docs/part1/rust_basics/day2/functions.md

 Ok.
 So far so good.
 But what is the use of constructing functions?
 See next section

-### Construct functions to generalize computational alogrithms
+### Construct functions as a way to generalize computational alogrithms

 ///